CubeVic/My_notes/docs/Coding/Python/Flask/Basics_Flask_examples_(Flask_doc).md

 1. [`g`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.g)[^1]: it is an special object that is unique for each request, use to store data that might be user accessed by multiple function during the request.
 In this case the connection is stored and reused instead of creating a new one, if the get_db is use a second time at in the same request.

-[^1]: `g` is a namespace object that can store data during an [application context](https://flask.palletsprojects.com/en/1.1.x/appcontext/), this is a [proxy](https://flask.palletsprojects.com/en/1.1.x/reqcontext/#notes-on-proxies)

 2. [`current_app`](https://flask.palletsprojects.com/en/1.1.x/api/#flask.current_app)[^2]:  Another special object, it points to the Flask application handling request, if we develop like this example we will be using the **application factory**, thus, we wont have an application object we writing the rest of the code, *"the `get_db()` will be call when the application is create and is handling a request, so current_app can be used."*

-[^2]: `current_app` A proxy to the application handling the current request.
-This is useful to access the application without needing to import it, or if it can’t be imported, such as when using the application factory pattern or in blueprints and extensions.

 3. `sqlite3.connect()` establish a connection to the file pointed at by the `DATABASE` configuration key. at the beginning the file wont exist we need to initialize the database (I will explain it bellow)